clairernovotny/ReferenceGenerator/readme.md

 // args 3: project file (csproj/vbproj, etc) full path.
 Used to look for packages.config/project.json and references. should match order of target files
 // args 4: target files, semi-colon joined, full path
 ```

+## Limitations
+- This tool does not currently run on mono if you're using an "classic PCL".
+The tool needs all of the PCL contracts from the `Reference Assemblies` folder for comparison; if there's an equiv on Mono, then this could be fixed.
+Alternatively, if you only need project.json based projects, then there's no limitation.

 ## Support
 If you find any issues, please open an issue in the tracker and/or ping me ([@onovotny](https://twitter.com/onovotny)) on Twitter and I'll try to help.